vxst/qrand/README.md

 To use the qrand library, simply include the header file `qrand.h`.
 The qrand uses VAES or AES-NI instructions to accelerate the random number generation.
-So it need to be compiled with `-mavx512f`, with either `-maes` or `-mvaes` option.
+So it need to be compiled with either `-maes` or `-mvaes` option.

+The library utilizes the AVX2/AVX512F instructions if available.
+So it can be compiled with `-mavx2` or `-mavx512f` option to accelerate the performance.

 The easiest way to compile is to use the provided `-march=native` option on a modern x86 CPU.

 ## Algorithm